This time last year, I unexpectedly found myself in the centre of attention.

 Why?
 Some of you might remember my last year’s visit to the Faroe Islands: a short stay with lasting impressions and resonating consequences.
-Back in London, I wrote a story about my trip, not expecting it to score beyond moderately versus my posts on popular destinations like Venice or Rio de Janeiro.
+Back in London, I wrote a story about my trip, expecting it to score moderately versus my posts on popular destinations such as Venice or Rio de Janeiro.
 After all, very few people in my wider circles knew what the Faroe Islands were – with about half later admitting to have mistaken the Faroes for the Portuguese Faro, anyway.

 Discovering my Faroese side